aessaputra/portofolio/src/lib/TROUBLESHOOTING_ADMIN_EMAIL.md

 If you continue to experience issues after following these troubleshooting steps:

 1. Check the browser and server console logs for detailed error information
-2. Verify that the email is correctly added to the `NEXT_PUBLIC_ADMIN_EMAILS` environment variable
+2. Verify that the email is correctly added to the `ADMIN_EMAIL_ALLOWLIST` environment variable
 3. Ensure there are no typos or formatting issues in the environment variable
 4. Try clearing browser data and signing out completely before attempting to sign in again